leshikus/longwar/README.md

 This is the updated version of the previous template.
 Added more AI and human cities, added Town Portal to the second zone.

 # Plans
-Think how to implement a slower yet interesting start.
+Thinking how to implement a slower yet interesting start.
+Planning to ship new releases for each HotA editor release.